kgni/mvst-coding-challenge/README.md

 For more info, see the issue here
 I'm not sure if the small spinner on the user you clicked is making it clear enough that a request is being made.

+### 4. Write tests / add testing library
+Currently no tests are written for this application.
+This is certainly something that should be done in the future.
+Both when it comes to unit, integration, and e2e testing.

+### 5. Add more comprehensive error handling
+For now, the status codes for errors are not taken into account.
+When searching for users "No user found" will be displayed for all errors.
+Instead, we would want more descriptive error messages, depending on the error (status code) we are getting.

+The same goes for when we are fetching and doing the SSR for a user's info and repositories.
+Here we will simply just return a 404 page if something went wrong.

+### 5. Create a loader between pages
+Could implement a loader page for when we are switching pages from the search page to the user page.

+### 6. Minor lag when loading pages.
+Loading animation for the user's repository list will sometimes lag on load.
+Same goes for

 For more bugs/issues click [here](https://github.com/kgni/mvst-coding-challenge/issues)